adazi/bootCampEx/beehive-Boot-Camp-notes.md

 - Change the job name to something more descriptive
 - Change the time limit to two hours
-- Have the script write the contents of the directory to the logfile
+- Have the script write the contents of the directory to the log file

 Then use `qsub` to submit your job and `qstat -j job_number` to check on it.